Motivating yourself to stay inspired may be easier than you think. Try these simple tricks to spark your inspiration.

 Staying mentally stimulated enough to accomplish endeavors outside of your typical routine may be overwhelming, especially considering the demanding nature of your home and work responsibilities, but you can set out to accomplish all of your goals this year with a bit of inspiration.

 Here are 10 simple ways you can start today:

 Picking up a book can bring you all sorts of wonder.
 It fuels your imagination and allows you to enter into a different worlds.
 Reading has been said to improve concentration and readers can even acquire wisdom from a character’s own journey.

-Some people reflect through meditation.
+Some people reflect through meditation, which has been shown in studies to improve everything from sleep to depression.
 Others while taking a shower, laying around in bed or looking up towards the sky.
 By reflecting on your life or scenarios you have encountered, you will likely give surge to personal development and growth which is beneficial to living an inspired life.

 3. Play with an animal

 If you have pets, great!
 Go for a walk, take them to the park or buy them a fun new toy.
 Play with them until your heart is content.
 The Centers for Disease Control reports that there are several benefits, both physical and psychological, to owning a pet.
 If you don’t have a pet, or your building doesn’t allow you to have pets, there is nothing to worry about.
 You can always play with a friend’s animal or take a quick trip to a pet adoption center.
 Pets can help reduce stress, increase feelings of connectivity and up your social interactions, which all things that can lead to inspiration.

 TED talks started in 1984, but didn’t become popular among the general public until the last decade.
 More than 2,100 TED videos have been watched more than a billion times.
 Why are people watching these TED talks?
 Because the ideas in these videos are actually “worth spreading.”
 They make you think outside of the box, consider common occurrences and spark inspiration.